John-Cruz/toDoList/README.md

 # To-do App

-A to-do list app with drag-and-drop functionality.
-AJAX enables the following functions to occur without refreshing the webpage:

-Create new task
-Mark task complete
-Re-order tasks with 'Dragon-Drop'
-Additional Info

-Uses ranked-model gem for drag-and-drop ordering Styled with Bootstrap version 3.3.5 to make this app look "nice" ERD Diagram
-View this app on Heroku

 ## Description

 This is an app that allows users to create a list of To Do activities.
 Users can then drag and drop their activities in order to rearrange their priority.